360 Review Process Guide

 It's important to consider the full cost of implementing 360 degree feedback software.
 Some vendors will add additional charges for set-up, training, customer support and add-on modules.

-360s In PerformYard
+360 reviews In PerformYard

-PerformYard makes the 360 process streamlined and automated.
+PerformYard makes the 360 review process streamlined and automated.
 Gone are the days of chasing down forms, emailing raw feedback to HR, and manually delivering the results to each manager.

 Now, HR can easily set permissions, quickly send reminders, collect feedback, and examine employee trends all in a single platform.